learn-co-curriculum/sinatra-nested-forms/README.md

 - This is an excercise in REST conventions, HTML forms and params.
 Please use the debugger and/or puts to see how changing the type of HTML you use changes the params.
 Spend some time thinking about your routes.

+- Keep in mind this lab is using Capybara.
+So the last test will look for a button on your `new.erb` file with a value of `"Submit"`.

 ## Example

 Often in web application development you'd like to have a form that will update multiple related objects at once.